Component 2: Lifelong Learning/Continuing Medical Education

 Before taking your selected COLA modules, you can get familiar with the material by reading an outline of the topics covered in each module.
 You can also view the journal articles and other references used to develop each COLA module below:

-COLA modules 2015 and older are available, but the content is no longer current.
+COLA modules 2015 and older will count towards your requirement, but the content is no longer available.

 Once you’re ready to get started, complete the COLA Exam Application below.
 On the next business day, you’ll receive an email with the login credentials you’ll use to access the COLA modules.